Connect privately on your Android

 The relay system hides your IP address, but not without cost: because Tor’s encryption system is so thorough, it takes a long time for your traffic to complete its journey.
 You’ll be sacrificing browsing speed for Tor’s anonymity.
 This is a worthwhile tradeoff when it really counts, such as for whistleblowers and political dissidents.
 But if you’re simply seeking to hide your IP address, when comparing Tor and a VPN, you’ll find a VPN to be a far more convenient and faster solution.

-Each relay node along your traffic’s pathway through the Tor network only knows the IP address of the node immediately before and after it.
-Even if an attacker manages to intercept your traffic en route from the final node to your destination server, it’d be very difficult to parse your original IP address at that point.
+When you use Tor, each relay node along your traffic’s pathway through the Tor network knows only the IP address of the node immediately before and after it.
+Even if an attacker manages to intercept your traffic while it travels from the final node to your destination server, it’d be very difficult at that point to parse your original IP address.

 A proxy server handles your internet traffic on your behalf.
-Proxies sit in front of a client or network of clients and forward its requests while also receiving and delivering responses from servers.
+A proxy sits in front of a client or network of clients, forwarding requests while also receiving and delivering responses from servers.
 You may need to manually adjust your device’s proxy settings if you want to use a proxy.

 Unlike a VPN, most proxies won’t encrypt your traffic, and they also won’t hide your IP address from anyone who can intercept your traffic on its way from your device to the proxy.
 Proxy servers, especially free web-based proxies, tend to be less reliable than VPNs.
-This is why proxies are best as a quick and temporary solution as opposed to a long-term privacy plan.
+That’s why proxies are best used as a quick, temporary solution as opposed to a long-term privacy plan.

-Some types of proxy can mask your IP address with a fake one.
+Some proxy servers can mask your IP address with a fake one.
 You’ll appear as though you’re based in the same country as your proxy server.
-If you’re using a proxy to hide your IP, be aware that not all proxies will offer equal protection:
+If you’re using a proxy to hide your IP, be aware that not all proxies offer equal protection.

 Transparent proxies conceal neither your IP address nor your use of a proxy.